la2050/archive/_projects/2014/agents-for-change-initiative-for-seniors-in-los-angeles.md

    SBSS is in a strong position to initiate the enhancement of the AGEnts Initiative, not only because of its solid record of community engagement, but also as a direct result of the recent expansion of its service area to include the neighborhoods of Hollywood, Griffith Park, Los Feliz, Silver Lake, Atwater Village and Chevy Chase as served by the Hollywood Senior Multipurpose Center (HSMPC).
 This expansion has doubled SBSS’ geographic reach and increased the number of seniors served annually from 8,000 to nearly 18,000.
 This expansion has provided SBSS with the opportunity to reach an entirely new group of seniors who have the potential to become advocates for themselves and for the senior community.
 The diversity of this community will further strengthen the efforts of the AGEnts Initiative as SBSS is able to recruit and engage seniors who are representative of the cultural, linguistic and social richness of Los Angeles.
    Involving the growing senior population of Los Angeles in advocacy not only contributes to their well being, but helps make L.A. a great place in which to live and age with dignity.
 By 2050, our population of seniors will have increased dramatically and investing in sound policy and advocacy now, will contribute to a vibrant L.A. in 2050
-What will you do to implement this idea/project?: >- Our project specifically benefits all older adults living in Los Angeles and their families, by advocating for senior friendly public policy, programs and services that contribute to their independence, health and well being.
+Whom will your project benefit?
+Please be specific.: >- Our project specifically benefits all older adults living in Los Angeles and their families, by advocating for senior friendly public policy, programs and services that contribute to their independence, health and well being.
 Through a strong policy framework that supports seniors advocating for themselves, their voices are heard, their lives are enriched and L.A. itself becomes a better place to live.
+empty_column_1: >-
-How will your idea/project help make LA the best place to connect today?
-In LA2050?: >- The SCAN Foundation continues to assist with funding for the AGEnts for Change Initiative and their advice as well as funding has been important to our project.
+  The SCAN Foundation continues to assist with funding for the AGEnts for Change Initiative and their advice as well as funding has been important to our project.
 In addition, the Los Angeles Ageing Advocacy Coalition is a significant policy partner to SBSS and the AGEnts for Change Initiative, bringing together over 50 organizations and individuals working together on policy issues impacting the lives of older adult residents of Los Angeles.
-Whom will your project benefit?
-Please be specific.: '1'
-empty_column_1: ''
 maker_image_id: '20167'
 maker_image_file_name: _DSC5884.JPG
 project_areas: